xmonader/info_foundation/docs/faq/pricing_conflicts.md

-# Is there a conflict between the distributed Grid and pricing of service by individual farmers?
+# Is there a conflict between the ThreeFold Grid pricing and pricing set by individual farmers?

 ## Question